gumaerc-testorg/res.21g-506-spring-2021/content/pages/syllabus.md

 Additional Resources
 --------------------

-The stroke order animation in each video was created using the [web application](https://app.kanjialive.com/search) developed by [Kanji alive](https://kanjialive.com/) (under Creative Commons license, CC BY 4.0).
+The stroke order animation in each video was created using the {{% resource_link "3607d4ac-133e-4b66-ae2c-93532112e721" "web application" %}} developed by {{% resource_link "27ea694f-531b-441f-aff6-a56c52e2098e" "Kanji alive" %}} (under Creative Commons license, CC BY 4.0).
 Students can learn more about the stroke order and search for the kanji in each lesson, e.g. using “text:jt:c6” to find kanji in lesson 6 with this web application.